Shoeboxam/Neural_Network/README.md

 \displaystyle  \ddot{\textrm{y}} = q_0 = \underset{i=0}{\overset{N}{\bigcirc}} (q_i \circ r_i (w_i, s_i))
 $$

-The regularization term $\lambda R(w_{vec})$ is a constraint that penalizes growth of weights.
+The decay term $\lambda R(w_{vec})$ is a constraint or regularizer that penalizes growth of weights.
 As the norm of the weight matrix increases, so does the error contributed by the regularization term.
 More on this below.

 We now have a differentiable objective function that quantifies error.
 Notice the value of the objective function is dependent solely on the weight matrices and stimuli.
 Since the stimuli are considered constants, the weight matrices are the only variables that can be manipulated to minimize the objective function.